tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/120-emphasize-feedback-and-reflection.md

 ## Solution

-Incorporate various methods for students to receive quality feedback and various opportunities for students to reflect and evalute their learning.
+Incorporate various methods for students to receive quality feedback and various opportunities for students to reflect and evaluate their learning.
 Together, these approaches enable a bidirectional dialogue between educators and students, joining with students to become co-creators of knowledge and scholarly practice.

 ## Applicability